-Fred represented a health care provider against whom the plaintiff prevailed on the theory of res ipsa at the trial court level, but that was ultimately reversed by the Supreme Court of Pennsylvania, which significantly eroded this theory as it relates to physicians and health care providers.
+Fred represented a health care provider against whom the plaintiff prevailed on the theory of res ipsa at the trial court level.
+This award was ultimately reversed by the Supreme Court of Pennsylvania, which significantly eroded this theory as it relates to physicians and health care providers.

-Fred has been successful in using multi-faceted expert teams in various specialties to challenge causation in catastrophic injury cases.
+He has successfully used multi-faceted expert teams in various specialties to challenge causation in catastrophic injury cases.
 In one particular case, with the use of a forensic pathologist, pulmonologist, internist and cardiologist, Fred's team was able to settle a lung cancer death case in a relatively young individual for under $500, 000 from the original demand of $3 million.

 Honors & Awards

 •AV Preeminent by Martindale-Hubbell

 Year Joined Organization